metantonio/azure-data-engineer/create_lake_db_synapse_analytics.md

  7) **Publish** the database again to save the changes.
  8) In the **Data** pane on the left, switch back to the **Workspace** tab so you can see the **RetailDB** lake database.
 Then use the **…** menu for its **Tables** folder to refresh the view and see the newly created **SalesOrder** table.

+### Work with lake database tables

+Now that you have some tables in your database, you can use them to work with the underlying data.

+#### Query tables using SQL